7 Social Media Collaboration Tips to Unlock Your Team’s Productivity

 Visit the tool’s features page and read user reviews.

-This way, you can get enough information about a tool.
-And since most tools offer free trials, you can try a few before selecting one.
+This way, you’ll get enough information about a tool.
+And since most tools offer free trials, try a few before selecting one.

 Here are 3 tools I’ve tried that I believe can work for your team:

 • Loomly: This tool lets you invite collaborators and set up their roles.
 You can also set up approval workflows, assignment triggers, and interact with collaborators.
-You can read my Loomly review for more information.
+Read my Loomly review for more information.

 • ContentStudio: With this tool, you can create workspaces and set up roles for a team member.
 You can also assign tasks and interact with collaborators.
-You can read my ContentStudio review for more information.
+Read my ContentStudio review to learn more.

 • Vista Social: Here, you can create multiple brand profiles and set up permissions for new members.
 This tool also lets you create an approval workflow, assign tasks, and leave notes for team members.
-You can read my Vista Social review for more information.
+Read my Vista Social review for more information.

 Even with the right collaboration strategy, you still need tools to execute the strategy effectively.